UNiXMIT/UNiXMF/docs/binp.md

 ![4](images/binp-04.png)

-5. Expand the region you are working with and double click the data set/file you want to open.
+5. Expand the region you are working with and double click the dataset you want to open.
 Make sure 'Use Fileshare' is unchecked and click OK.

 ![5](images/binp-05.png)